+Arthur and the two girls remained in the parlour.
+Agnes was cross stitching, Grace reading a book.
 Arthur was quiet, deep in thought, starting to come to terms with being head of the family.
-He went to the drawer and took out the cloth bag containing the takings from the morning's trade and started to count it ready for banking on Monday.
+He went to the drawer and took out the cloth bag containing the takings from the morning's trading and started to count it ready for banking on Monday.